GarmOfGnipahellir/sexmas-abf-filler/README.md

-# Sexmästeerit's ABF Arbetsplans Filler
+# Sexmästeriet's ABF Arbetsplans Filler
-At the top of index.js there's some options for adapting this to other sheets.
+At the top of ```index.js``` there's some options for adapting this to other sheets.
 ```js
 // index.js
 var options = {